-The following Management's Discussion and Analysis of Financial Condition and Results of Operations should be read in conjunction with the information contained in "Summary-Summary Financial and Other Data," "Business," "Risk Factors" and the consolidated financial statements and related notes included elsewhere in this prospectus.
+The following Management's Discussion and Analysis of Financial Condition and Results of Operations should be read in conjunction with the information contained in "Summary-Summary Financial and Other Data," "Business," "Risk Factors" and the Financial Statements and related notes included elsewhere in this prospectus.
 Unless the context otherwise requires, all references in this section to "the Company," "Hornbeck," "we," "us," or "our" refer to the business of Hornbeck Offshore Services, Inc. and "Effective Date" means September 4, 2020, the date the Company emerged from its Chapter 11 cases in the United States Bankruptcy Court for the Southern District of Texas, Houston Division, or the Bankruptcy Court (the "Chapter 11 Cases").
 The joint prepackaged plan of reorganization filed with and confirmed by the Bankruptcy Court on May 19 and June 19, 2020, respectively, is referred to as "the Plan."
 "Successor" refers to the newly reorganized entity and the related financial position and results of operations of the Company subsequent to the Effective Date.
-Additionally, unless noted otherwise, discussions surrounding our vessels include the four vessels acquired and the eight vessels expected to be acquired in connection with our ECO Acquisitions and exclude our two partially constructed MPSVs.
+"Predecessor" refers to the Company prior to its emergence and the related financial position and results of operations through the Effective Date.
+Additionally, unless noted otherwise, discussions surrounding our vessels are as of December 31, 2022 and include the four vessels acquired and the eight vessels expected to be acquired in connection with our ECO Acquisitions as of such date and exclude our two partially constructed MPSVs and the four OSVs we operate for the U.S. Navy.